Subham5401/excel-email-app/README.md

 # Excel Email App

-This application extracts email bodies and email addresses from an Excel file and sends them to the corresponding recipients.
+This application extracts email subjects, bodies and email addresses from an Excel file and sends them to the corresponding recipients.

 ## Installation Instructions